Golden Roasted Turkey (sous vide and traditional broiler)

 - After brining, rinse the turkey pieces, pat dry, season and package for cooking according to the recipe.

-- Cook the leg quarters overnight (at least 8 to 10 hours) at 176F/80C, then quick chill the pouches, submerged in ice water for at least 30 minutes to 1 hour and refrigerate until Thanksgiving day.
+- Cook the leg quarters overnight (at least 8 to 10 hours) at 176F/80C, then quick chill the pouches, submerged in ice water for at least 30 minutes to 1 hour and refrigerate until feast day.

 - Prep, package and cook all the vegetables (in our menu, the potatoes, sweet potatoes, green beans, and stuffing.)